 - "vice president" means the Vice President for Student Affairs;

 - "president" means the President of The University of Texas at Dallas;

 - "student" means a person enrolled or formerly enrolled at the university and is eligible to continue enrollment in the semester or summer session that follows, a person accepted for admission or readmission to the university, or a person who engaged in prohibited conduct at a time when he or she met any of the prior;

-- "university" means The University of Texas at Dallas;
+- "university" or "institution" means The University of Texas at Dallas;

 - "System" means The University of Texas System;